saadehmd/ros2bag_triggered/README.md

 1. You implement your "triggering-logic" to a custom `TriggerType` inheriting the interface from `TriggerBase` class.
 2. You write some basic configuration for each trigger into a single `config.yaml`
 3. You hand over your custom TriggerTypes to the templated `TriggeredRecorderNode<std::variant<YourTriggerTypes>>` class.
 This class safely initializes your custom trigger types based on the `config.yaml` file and manages their lifecycle within the recorder.
-4. You use this `TriggeredRecorderNode<>` class instance anywhere inside your code, with either single-executor, multi-executor or composable-nodes setup.
+4. You use this `TriggeredRecorderNode<std::variant<TriggerTypes>` class instance anywhere inside your code, with either single-executor, multi-executor or composable-nodes setup.
-5. You can have some `TriggerType`s that are compiled within `TriggeredRecorderNode<>` as a template arg but still left-out from the `topic_config.yaml`.
+5. You can have some `TriggerType`s that are compiled within `TriggeredRecorderNode<std::variant<TriggerTypes>` as a template arg but still left-out from the `topic_config.yaml`.
 These would simply be disabled triggers in the node.
 But you cannot do the opposite i.e.; If a `TriggerType` config is in the `topic_config.yaml`, it should not be missing from the template args, otherwise you'll get runtime error.

 ### Implementing & Configuring Custom TriggerTypes:
 Refer to : [examples](ros2bag_triggered_examples/)